-The take home lesson is that fathers’ brains are malleable, and the same neural pathways are activated in infant caregiving as those of mothers.
+The take-home lesson is that fathers’ brains are malleable, and the same neural pathways are activated in infant caregiving as those of mothers.

-Is parenting good for you?
+Fatherhood and science: Is parenting good for you?

 To maintain a stable population, parents must live long enough to sustain the serial production of a sufficient number of young to replace themselves while allowing for the death of offspring before they can reproduce.

 The female advantage is evident throughout more than two centuries in spite of large differences in mortality rates.
-Similar female advantages were recorded in the earliest data from England and France in the 19th century, and the female advantage has been present in most countries throughout the world in the 20th century.
+Similar female advantages were recorded in the earliest data from England and France in the 19th century.
 A female survival advantage has also been found among adults in the Ache, a well-studied hunter-gatherer population living in the forests of eastern Paraguay.
+And, importantly, the female advantage has been present in most countries throughout the world in the 20th century.